 Coelogyne lycastoides F.Muell. & Kraenzl.
 1895 SECTION Speciosae Lind.
-Photos courtesy of Jean Claude Geroge and His Orchidorama Web Page
+Photos by Jean Claude Geroge and His Orchidorama Web Page

 Common Name The Lycaste-Like Coelogyne [refers to the plants habit]